jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

-If the perfect intonation can't be achieved without the thumb, bring it into play by gently pinching the back of the neck directly behind the fingers, just hard enough that the notes don't go sharp.
+If the perfect intonation can't be achieved without the thumb, bring it into play by gently pinching the back of the neck directly behind the fingers, just hard enough that the frets don't buzz.

 <!--